 Join us in San Antonio on May 17, 2018 as we partner with the San Antonio Conservation Society and Villa Finale: Museum & Gardens for an evening with William J. Cook, Associate General Counsel for the National Trust for Historic Preservation.
 Mr. Cook will give a talk entitled Using the Law to Protect Historic Places and… More »

 We are pleased to share with you a report on some of our programs and activities in 2017.
-A full version of this report will be mailed to our members in January 2018.
 We thank you for your support and wish you a Happy New Year.

 We are grateful for the charitable support of preservation-minded friends to sustain us.
 To make a year-end donation in support of our 2017 Annual Fund, you may do so by following this link.
 In 2018, our Preservation Summit in Brownsville (February), regional meetings in Nacogdoches (August) and Big Spring (November), and ongoing projects at Bassett… More »